awslabs/graphstorm/docs/source/advanced/imbalanced-labels.rst

 have either too large or too small numbers.
 For example, most fraud detection tasks only have a small number of fraudulent activities (positive labels) versus a huge number of legitimate activities (negative labels).
 Even in regression tasks, it is possible to encounter many dominant values that can cause imbalanced labels.
-If not handle properly, these imbalanced labels could impact classification/regression model performance a lot.
+If not handled properly, these imbalanced labels could impact classification/regression model performance a lot.
 For example, because too many negative labels are fit into models, models may learn to classify all unseen samples as negative.
 To tackle the imbalance label problem, GraphStorm provides several built-in features.